Hongkong Land Holdings Limited's (SGX: H78) 4% Dividend Yield: How Sustainable Is It?

 Underlying profit reflects Hongkong Land’s core business and excludes items such as fair value gains or losses on the revaluation of investment properties.

-Despite the lower underlying profit and net loss, cash flow from operating activities was higher by 16% year-on-year.
+Despite the net loss, Hongkong Land’s cash flow from operating activities grew 42.8% year-on-year to US$722.5 million.

-Hongkong Land ended off the 2020 first-half period with a strong balance sheet.
+Hongkong Land ended off the 2021 first-half period with a strong balance sheet.
+Net gearing stood at just 12% compared with 13% at the end of 2020.

 Hongkong Land’s Dividend Sustainability